 \subsection{Observables}

 The trigger-normalized jet yield in the recoil acceptance is defined as

 where \rr\ is the jet reconstruction resolution parameter.
-The distribution is also differential in jet pseudo-rapidity $\eta_\mathrm{jet}$, which is not specified for clarity.
-All distributions are normalized to unit interval in $\eta_\mathrm{jet}$.
-This definition applies for both \pp\ and \AuAu\ collisions, and for both raw and fully corrected distributions.
+The yield is also differential in jet pseudo-rapidity $\eta_\mathrm{jet}$, which is not specified for clarity.
+This definition applies to both \pp\ and \AuAu\ collisions, and for both raw and fully corrected distributions.
 The collision system and level of correction are indicated by superscripts, where needed.